Venezuelan presidential crisis: 2018 election and calls for transitional government

 In February 2018, Maduro called for presidential elections four months before the prescribed date.
 He was declared the winner in May 2018 after multiple major opposition parties were banned from participating, among other irregularities; many said the elections were invalid.
 Some politicians both internally and internationally said Maduro was not legitimately elected and considered him an ineffective dictator.
 In the months leading up to his 10 January 2019 inauguration, Maduro was pressured to step down by nations and bodies including the Lima Group (excluding Mexico), the United States and the OAS; this pressure was increased after the new National Assembly of Venezuela was sworn in on 5 January 2019.
 Between the May 2018 presidential election and Maduro's inauguration, there were calls to establish a transitional government.

+Signs of impending crisis showed when a Supreme Tribunal Justice and Electoral Justice seen as close to Maduro defected to the United States just a few days before the 10 January 2019 second inauguration of Nicolás Maduro.
+The justice, Christian Zerpa, said that Maduro was "incompetent" and "illegitimate".
+Minutes after Maduro took the oath as president of Venezuela, the OAS approved a resolution in a special session of its Permanent Council declaring Maduro's presidency illegitimate and urging new elections.
+Maduro's election was supported by Turkey, Russia, China, and the Bolivarian Alliance for the Peoples of Our America (ALBA).

 In December 2018, Guaidó had traveled to Washington, D.C., met with OAS Secretary General Luis Almagro.
 On 14 January 2019, he traveled to Colombia for a Lima Group meeting, in which Maduro's mandate was rejected.
 According to an article in El País, the January Lima Group meeting and the stance taken by Canadian Minister of Foreign Affairs Chrystia Freeland were key.
 El País describes Donald Trump's election—coinciding with the election of conservative presidents in Colombia and Brazil, along with deteriorating conditions in Venezuela—as "a perfect storm", with decisions influenced by U.S. officials including Vice President Mike Pence, Secretary of State Pompeo, National Security Advisor John Bolton and legislators Mario Díaz-Balart and Marco Rubio.
 Venezuelans Carlos Vecchio, Julio Borges and Gustavo Tarre were consulted and the Trump administration decision to back Guaidó formed on 22 January, according to El País.
 Díaz-Balart said that the decision was the result of two years of planning.